 As an experienced employment law attorney, I have advocated for workers in numerous wage and hour issues in state and federal courts throughout California.
 I can help you determine whether your work actually makes you an employee or an independent contractor in the eyes of the law.
 If you have been improperly classified, I can then help you take steps to remedy the situation so that you can take advantage of any benefits you may be entitled to.

-If you have questions about your employment status, contact The Kaufman Law Firm by calling 818-990-1999 to schedule a free initial consultation with a skilled employment lawyer.
+If you have questions about your employment status, contact The Kaufman Law Firm by calling 818-990-1999 to schedule an initial consultation with a skilled employment lawyer.
 My firm has offices in Westlake Village and Los Angeles for your convenience.